Consistency is King, Thunder Aims to Channel Tuesday’s Performance – INTEGRIS Game Day Report: OKC at LAL | Oklahoma City Thunder

 A major catalyst for the Thunder on both ends of the floor was the dynamic, dominant Paul George.
 He scored 38 points and racked up six steals, and he’ll have to continue playing with that same electricity against a Lakers squad that beat the Thunder in Oklahoma City just a few days ago.

-In order to prevent Brandon Ingram, Kyle Kuzma and Larry Nance Jr. from getting into a rhythm along the wing, George will need to be just as pesky in the passing lanes as he was in Oakland.
+In order to prevent Brandon Ingram and Kyle Kuzma from getting into a rhythm along the wing, George will need to be just as pesky in the passing lanes as he was in Oakland.
 Thanks to dropping some pounds during the season to keep up with Russell Westbrook, George is capable of doing that on a nightly basis.

 “If I can get my hand on (the ball), I’m going to try to,” George said.
 “I’m a lot lighter.
 I can move, I can get up a little better.
 It’s easier to move up and down the court now than it was to start this year.
 It’s better for me when I’m lighter on my feet.”

-Note: •UPDATE - Anthony’s ankle and his status for the Lakers game is uncertain at this time, as is Westbrook, who is also nursing a sprained ankle.
-At shootaround at UCLA, where the Thunder practiced on Russell Westbrook Court at the UCLA Bruins practice facility, Donovan did not disclose whether or not Anthony and Westbrook will play tonight.
-Both are viewed as game time decisions.
-The starting lineup will be determined based on their availability.